abdulahshoaib/abdulahshoaib/README.md

   - **C#**: Skilled in using Unity for game development and implementing gameplay mechanics.

 - **Game Development**:

   - **Graphic Libraries**:
     - ⚡ **raylib**: Utilized for rapid game prototyping (I love this thing).
-    -❗**SFML**: Used for 2D game development with a focus on handling graphics, audio, and input (Maybe the worst of them).
+    - ❗**SFML**: Used for 2D game development with a focus on handling graphics, audio, and input (Maybe the worst of them).
     - ✨**SDL**: Applied in various projects for creating cross-platform games with robust graphics and input handling (Cooler way to say I used it).

   - **Game Engines**:
     - 💥**Unity**: Extensive experience in designing game mechanics, UI, and optimizing performance.
 Familiar with both 2D and 3D game development.
     - 🤖**Godot**: Proficient in using Godot for creating flexible game prototypes and exploring its unique features.

   - **Information Security**

     - 👨🏻‍💻**Tools**: Experienced with Kali Linux for penetration testing and security assessments (No hacking, seriously).
     - 🛠️**Skills**: Knowledgeable in various aspects of information security, including security protocols, threat analysis, and ethical hacking techniques(Yes, ethical!).